pabenito/optimpdf/README.md

 `optimpdf -r Documents/dir1 pdf1.pdf dir2`

-**WarningPDF The last one search recursively in 'Documents/dir1' and in 'dir2' also.
+**Warning**: The last one search recursively in 'Documents/dir1' and in 'dir2' also.